Technology Development and Innovation

 Request for Proposals

-The event provided an in-depth overview of the environmental instrumentation characterization and development resources at the NWTC and informed attendees about potential partnerships with NREL.
-Organizers also gathered information on current needs and gaps in wind-environmental instrumentation development and discussed opportunities for optimizing technology components and transitioning to more advanced technology development stages.
+The previous TD&I open house was held at the NWTC on July 20, 2017.
+The event provided an in-depth overview about the environmental instrumentation characterization and development resources at the NWTC and informed attendees about potential partnerships with NREL.

 Presentations and research discussed at the open house included: